Stremio/stremio-addon-guide/docs/step5.md

 We will begin with "The Wizard of Oz".
 It's ID is `tt0032138`.
 So our stream will be in file `stream/movie/tt0032138.json`.

-The video object for this particular video features torrent info hash:
+The stream object for this particular video features torrent info hash:

 ```json
 {